aluis92/package-boilerplate/README.md

 Npm package boilerplate is a simple scafold to create npm modules.

-It's a easy way to publish npm modules with es6, eslint, and test ready.
+It's a easy way to publish npm modules with the latest javascript features, eslint, and test ready.

 ## Usage